swiftype/kestrel/docs/guide.md

 many as you like.
 The simplest clients have a list of all servers in the cluster, and pick one at random for each operation.
 In this way, each queue appears to be spread out across every server, with items in a loose ordering.
-More advanced clients can find kestrel servers via ZooKeeper.

 When kestrel starts up, it scans the journal folder and creates queues based on any journal files it finds there, to restore state to the way it was when